 Our entry-level Master of Occupational Therapy (MOT) program begins annually after Memorial Day.
 You may apply beginning July 1.

-Nova Southeastern University subscribes to the Occupational Therapy Centralized Application Service, known as OTCAS.
-All applicants for the 2014 entering class should apply on line between July 1 and February 1, using the OTCAS application at www.otcas.org.
+- Nova Southeastern University subscribes to the Occupational Therapy Centralized Application Service, known as OTCAS.
+All applicants should apply on line between July 17 and January 2, using the OTCAS application at www.otcas.org.
+Priority will be given to individuals whose applications have been verified in OTCAS by January 2, 2018.
 The OTCAS may take up to six weeks verifying supporting documents.
 Therefore, early application is highly recommended.

 Send the following supporting documents directly to OTCAS at the address below:

-To ensure your application goes to the MOT program, be sure to select the Nova Southeastern university portal when completing your electronic OTCAS application form.
+To ensure your application goes to the MOT program, be sure to select the Nova Southeastern University Entry-Level Masters Degree portal when completing your electronic OTCAS application form.

-Once the OTCAS application has been received by Nova Southeastern University, an e-mail with a link to the supplemental application will be sent to the applicant.
-Please follow the instructions to complete and submit the supplemental application along with a $50 non-refundable fee no later than March 1, 2014.
-All data submitted in support of this application become the property of the university and cannot be returned.
-It is your responsibility to inform the university of any changes in address or telephone number.
+- NSU only receives applications after they have been verified by OTCAS.
+Once the OTCAS application has been received by Nova Southeastern University, an e-mail with a link to the Nova Southeastern University online application will be sent to the applicant.
+The deadline for the NSU application is February 15 for the M.O.T. program.
+(Although there are deadlines for the NSU application form, the M.O.T. program operates on a modified rolling admissions basis.
+Therefore, it is in an applicant's best interest to submit all application materials as soon as they are completed.)
+Applicants must follow the instructions to complete and submit the NSU application, with the $50, nonrefundable fee, by February 15 to be considered.
+All data submitted in support of OTCAS and this application become the property of the university and cannot be returned.
+It is the applicant's responsibility to inform the university of any changes of address or telephone number.

-Official Graduate Record Examination (GRE) scores (less than five years from the date of matriculation) in all three areas of the general test (verbal, quantitative and analytical writing) must be submitted to Nova Southeastern University.
-The NSU Code is 5522 and the department code is 0618 to send the GRE scores.
+- Official Graduate Record Examination (GRE) scores (less than five years from the date of matriculation) in all three areas of the general test (verbal, quantitative and analytical writing) must be submitted to OTCAS.

-Upon receipt of all materials from OTCAS, the supplemental application, and applicable fees, the Committee on Admissions will contact selected applicants with instructions for submission of a video essay, as the program is no longer conducting interviews.
+- Upon receipt of all materials from OTCAS, the SNU application, and applicable fees, the Committee on Admissions will contact selected applicants with instructions for submission of a video interview essay, as the program does not conduct in-person interviews.
 An invitation to submit a video essay should not be construed by the applicant as evidence of acceptance.
 Notice of acceptance or other action by the Committee on Admissions will be on a "rolling" or periodic schedule.
 Early completion of the application is therefore, in the best interest of the student.

 Policy of Non-Discrimination